Liouville hypersurfaces and connect sum cobordisms: Applications of Theorem

 \subsection{Kirby diagrams from the proof of Theorem \ref{Thm:Cobordism}}

-Now we will give an example of a Stein cobordism associated to a branched cover as described in Theorem \ref{Thm:Branched}.
-By combining the proof of this theorem with the proof of Theorem \ref{Thm:Cobordism}(2), we will be able to give a Kirby diagram description of the cobordism as in \cite{Gompf:Handles}.
-This example should serve as a guide as to how to use the proof of Theorem \ref{Thm:Cobordism}(2) to explicitly describe cobordisms associated to the Liouville connect sum in terms of Legendrian surgery.
+Now we will give an example of a Weinstein cobordism associated to a branched cover as described in Theorem \ref{Thm:Branched}.
+By combining the proof of this theorem with the exposition in Section \ref{Sec:WHandleDecomposition}, we will be able to give a Kirby diagram description of the cobordism as in \cite{Gompf:Handles}.
+This example should serve as a guide as to how to use the proof of Theorem \ref{Thm:Cobordism} -- in the Weinstein case -- to explicitly describe cobordisms associated to the Liouville connect sum in terms of Weinstein handle attachment.
 For a similar construction, see \cite{HKP:Branched} where an algorithm is described which produces a contact surgery diagram of a cyclic branched cover, branched over a transverse braid in $\Sthree$.